Skip to main content

 You should prepare:

-• three classical pieces in contrasting styles and moods, at least one of which should be in English and one in a foreign language.
+• Three classical pieces in contrasting styles and moods, at least one of which should be in English and one in a foreign language.
 These should be sung from memory.

-• a short poetry or prose reading in English lasting no longer than 2 minutes
+• A short poetry or prose reading in English lasting no longer than 2 minutes

 You will be asked to choose the first piece you wish to sing, the panel will then choose a further one or two pieces.